lebedec/bumaga/README.md

 ![.readme/header.png](.readme/header.png)

-A Rust-native library for building user interfaces inspired by web development experience.
+A Rust-native library for building user interfaces using web development experience.
 You should use it if these features valuable to you:

 + UI declaration and styling language similar to HTML and CSS